Akarshana06/e-commerce-follow-long/README.md

 2. **Handle Form Submission** to store the product data in MongoDB.
 3. **Restrict Access (Optional Enhancements)** based on user roles (Admin/Shop).

-This milestone helps in understanding how to structure and manage product data efficiently.

 ---

 ## ⭐ Milestone 10: Product Schema & Backend Endpoint